MAsuamah/tech-cup-blog/README.md

 <img src ="https://user-images.githubusercontent.com/77217156/119926057-a01f0180-bf44-11eb-95d5-b01edd40c198.png" width="600"
 height="400">

-To create a new post click on the new post button.
+To create a new post, click on the new post button.
 You will be taken to the new post page where you can enter your post's title and content.

 <img src ="https://user-images.githubusercontent.com/77217156/119985812-22cdae00-bf91-11eb-87be-4628900c2a68.gif" width="650" height="400">

-To edit posts click on the title and make any changes you would like to make.
+To edit posts, click on the title and make any changes you would like to make.
 You will also have the option to delete the post.

 <img src ="https://user-images.githubusercontent.com/77217156/119986778-4513fb80-bf92-11eb-9069-2dd4c650cdf0.gif" width="650" height="400">